-DEPARTMENT OF Institut für Unternehmensführung und Controlling

-STRATEGY AND Institute for Strategy and Managerial Accounting

-INNOVATION Institut für Corporate Governance

-Institute for Corporate Governance Institute for Corporate Governance
+DEPARTMENT OF Institut für Unternehmensführung und Controlling STRATEGY AND Institute for Strategy and Managerial Accounting Institut für Corporate Governance Institute for Corporate Governance

 - Timetable: A preliminary schedule for the writing of the bachelor thesis and the supervision meetings provides both the student and their supervisor with an indication of the individual time allocation and planning. - Preliminary bibliography: The preliminary bibliography contains the sources that the student would like to use or has already used for the preparation of the proposal.